Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 ## Wrap-up

 To complete the project, commit and push your `answers.md` to your fork.
 Then, let Henry know (and send him the link to your fork and anything required to access your AWS server as `serveruser`).
 He will access the server, check your configuration and your `quant.sf` file -- and will certify completion of the miniproject if everything is correct.
-1. Install `sra-tools` using `conda`.
-2. Download the RNA-Seq sample "SRR074122" using `prefetch` (part of the SRA tools).
-The documentation is [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=prefetch). **Q16.
-What format are the downloaded sequencing reads in?**
-3. Disk (storage) space is a concern when working with large sequencing files.
-Check your remaining disk space with the `df -h` command.
-The remaining space will be listed under `/dev/root`. **Q17.
-What is the total size of the disk?**, **Q18.
-How much space is remaining on the disk?**
-4. Convert the reads to `fastq` format using `fastq-dump SRR074122`.
-This should produce an error.
-Considering the previous question and answer: **Q19.
-What went wrong?** (if you didn't encounter any errors, let Henry know...)
-5. Delete the partially-generated `.fastq` file.
-Then, modify the previous `fastq-dump SRR074122` command so that the issue in **Q19** no longer occurs.
-The documentation for `fastq-dump` is [here](https://ncbi.github.io/sra-tools/fastq-dump.html). **Q20: What was your solution?** **Hint**: consider **Q11**.
-6. Once you have successfully converted your reads, use `salmon` to quantify them.
-Set the output folder name as `transcripts_quant/`. **Note** These reads are single-end.

-## Wrap-up

-To complete the project, send Henry your `answers.md` file along with anything required to access your AWS server as `serveruser`.
-He will access the server, check your configuration and your `quant.sf` file -- and will certify completion of the miniproject if everything is correct.